A Wanted Man: Plot

-Karen repeatedly blinks, giving Reacher coded messages—which he manages to decipher—and learns that the two men in the car are the wanted people the police are looking for and that Karen has been taken as hostage.
+Their Chevrolet Impala passes two roadblocks where the highway police are searching for the killers.
+Karen repeatedly blinks, giving Reacher coded messages and he learns that the two men in the car are the wanted.
 Sorenson and Goodman's theory is proven correct after they visit a gas station and examine the security camera footage facing across the street.

 After a stop for gas Reacher buys coffee for the group, but before doing so uses the store's phone to alert the cops.
 Sorenson, the closest to the area, drives over, but by then the group have left.
 McQueen becomes suspicious and tells Reacher to use his bank card which is a fraud to rent rooms for the night.
 In the motel lobby McQueen fires his gun at Reacher and misses.
 McQueen, King and Karen flee.
 Reacher is apprehended by Sorenson, whose boss wants Reacher arrested.
-Sorenson is about to do so, but gets a call that a vehicle is on fire nearby.
-Going to the location, they find a car on fire with an unidentified body in it.
-They assume it is the body of Karen Delfuenso.
-On the way to Sorenson's office, Reacher manages to pull her gun from her holster and tells her to drop him off a mile away from the office.
-However, Sorenson is told by Goodman that Lucy Delfuenso, Karen's daughter, has been kidnapped.
-Goodman explains he had told Lucy her mother was missing she was at her friend's neighbor's house and suggested Lucy's friend's mother stay home.
-Lucy's friend's mother went to work, leaving the children home alone and Lucy was kidnapped.
+But Sorenson gets a call that a vehicle is on fire nearby.
+Going to the location, they find a burning car with an unidentified body which they assume is Karen Delfuenso.
+Reacher manages to disarm Sorenson and tells her to drop him off a mile away from her office.

+Sorenson is told by Goodman that Delfuenso's daughter, Lucy, has also been kidnapped.
 They also later learn that some terrorist threat against the United States might be involved in these events.
 Then they learn that the whole case has been closed as if it never happened, for some sort of over-riding national security reason.
 Reacher and Sorenson agree together to try to solve the case and catch the fugitives.
 Goodman later dies from a heart attack but leaves his phone and car behind for Reacher and Sorenson to use.